PlayNetwork/fs-promise-util/README.md

 ### fs-promise-util.readFile (file, options)

-This method asynchronously reads the entire contents of a file and returns a Promise
+fs-promise-util.readFile reads the entire contents of a file asynchronously and returns a promise.

 * file [string | Buffer | integer ] filename or file descriptor
 * options [ Object | string ]